A voice for

 These combined properties make got kola an obvious remedy when stress and inflammatory problems coincide, for example in skin conditions like eczema and psoriasis, and inflammatory gut problems.

-• Into the heart of Gotu Kola
+• Into the heart of gotu kola

 Gotu kola starts as a most impressive healing agent.
 Laboratory studies indicate that it promotes collagen synthesis, the tissue required to heal wounds and damaged tissue, yet also switching effect to reduce excessive fibrosis or scarring.
 There are similar data to show that constituents in gotu kola can significantly reduce local inflammation.